Alexis-Grimm/Un-Limited/README.md

 Also this mod uses ModCheck, This mod includes the dll file for mod check so that you do not have to download it yourself, however it is generally better that you do: https://github.com/Nightinggale/ModCheck
 (It currently does not use ModCheck for Rimworld 1.1, but still does for Rimworld 1.0)

+Disclaimer: This ONLY removes Hard Caps on how certain things work, not soft caps like post process curves, this also does not include alterations to the actual balance of the stats, so if a capacity has a certain importance, then it retains that importance, I will repeat, this ONLY removes hard caps, do not make issues for soft caps, or for balancing issues, I already know where the balancing problems lie and I may fix them, one day, when I have more time.